heinrichkortsch/dti_workshop_2025/docs/part 3 tiny sorter/step-2.md

 ---
 layout: default
-title: "Step 1 - Build the Tiny Sorter"
+title: "Step 2 - Train the ML Model"
 parent: "Part 3: Machine Learning meets Microcontrollers"
 ---

-# Step 1 - Build the Tiny Sorter
+# Step 2 - Train the ML Model

 The code in this tutorial is similar to the program you saw before.
 This time, you will write it yourself to better understand what you are doing.